projectglow/glow/docs/source/etl/variant-normalization.rst

 ``normalize_variant`` Function
 ==============================
 The normalizer can also be used as a SQL expression function.
 See :ref:`Glow PySpark Functions<pyspark_functions>` for details on how to use it in the Python API.
-The function can be similarly used in SQL expression.
+An example of the SQL expression usage is demonstrated below:

 .. code-block:: python